AppImageCommunity/pkg2appimage/YML.md

 The script could also be used to fetch pre-built Debian packages from a GitHub release page, or to override the version of a package.

+Use `post_script:` instead of `script:` if you need this to run _after_ the other ingredient processing has taken place.

 ### Script section